braze-inc/braze-docs/_docs/_hidden/private_betas/shopify.md

 ### Campaign and Canvas Triggering

-With Shopify custom events in Braze, you will be able to trigger Canvases or Campaigns like you normally would with any other [custom event]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_events/#custom-event-storage).
-Here is an example below of a Canvas that will trigger off of the Shopify Abandoned Checkout event within the Canvas entry criteria.
+With Shopify custom events in Braze, you can trigger Canvases or Campaigns like you normally would with any other [custom event]({{site.baseurl}}/user_guide/data_and_analytics/custom_data/custom_events/#custom-event-storage).
+Here is an example below of a Canvas that triggers off of the Shopify Abandoned Checkout event within the Canvas entry criteria.

 ![Shopify][5]

 ### Personalization using Liquid

-If you have the Nested Event Property support enabled by your Customer Success Manager, you will also be able to liquid template the event properties and nested event properties for the supported Shopify custom events. <br>Here is an example of liquid templating the __product title__ from the Shopify Abandoned Checkout event:
+If you have the Nested Event Property support enabled by your Customer Success Manager, you can liquid template the event properties and nested event properties for the supported Shopify custom events. <br>Here is an example of liquid templating the __product title__ from the Shopify Abandoned Checkout event:
 {% raw %}
 `{{event_properties.${line_items[0].title}}}`
 {% endraw %}